monastyrskyy/monastyrskyy.github.io/_posts/2019-2-26-time-series.md

 ## Analysis

-The scope of my analysis is to fit a model to the data that visually looks like a good fit.
-I will use the LOESS method (local polynomial regression).
-LOESS works by fitting a linear model across a subset of the data around a particular x and then predicting a y value at that x.
-This is referred to as the $span$ (defined below).
+The scope of my analysis is to fit a model to the data that can be used for prediction and estimation of US oil production.
+I will use the LOESS method (local polynomial regression), which works by fitting a linear model across a subset of the data around a particular x and then predicting a y value at that x.
 It then does the same for all points of the data, with the exception of both endpoints.
+The resulting curve is plotted by taking all the fitted values from all the regions and connecting them.
+Span is defined below.

 $$
 span = {2q+1}/{n}